Henry Sturt, 1st Baron Alington

 Henry Gerard Sturt, 1st Baron Alington (16 May 1825 – 17 February 1904), was a British peer, Conservative Party politician, and notorious slum landlord in the East End of London.

 Early life

-He was the son of Henry Sturt, a landowner and politician from Dorset.
-He matriculated at Christ Church, Oxford in 1843.
+He was the son of Henry Sturt, a landowner and politician from Dorset, and his wife, Lady Charlotte Brudenell, daughter of Robert Brudenell, 6th Earl of Cardigan.
+His father purchased the lordship of Motcombe, Dorset, which his family retained into the 20th century.
+He was educated at Eton College, and matriculated at Christ Church, Oxford, in 1843.

 Political career

 He was elected to Parliament in 1847 for Dorchester, and re-elected in 1852.
-In 1856, one of the Conservative MPs for the county of Dorset died.
+In 1856, one of the Conservative MPs for Dorset died.
 Sturt resigned his Dorchester seat and was elected to the vacant Dorset seat in a by-election.
 He was re-elected in 1857, 1859, 1865, 1868, and 1874.
-On 15 January 1876, he was created Baron Alington, of Crichel, and thereafter sat in the House of Lords as a Conservative peer.
+On 8 January 1876, he was created Baron Alington, of Crichel, and thereafter sat in the House of Lords as a Conservative peer.

+Racing

+Sturt became a member of the Jockey Club in 1850.
+In partnership with Sir Frederick Johnstone, 8th Baronet, he was a successful racehorse owner, in particular with Common in 1891.

 Marriages and children

 Sturt was twice married.
-On 10 September 1853, he wed his first cousin, Lady Augusta Bingham, daughter of George Bingham, 3rd Earl of Lucan and Lady Anne Brudenell.
+On 10 September 1853, he wed his first cousin, Lady Augusta Bingham, daughter of George Bingham, 3rd Earl of Lucan, and Lady Anne Brudenell.
 They had three children: